brandondube/prysm/docs/source/index.rst

 :Release: |release|
 :Date: |today|

 prysm is an open-source library for physical and first-order modeling of optical systems and analysis of related data.
-It is an unaffiliated sister library to PROPER and POPPY, codes developed for physical optics modeling of primarily space-based systems.
+It is an unaffiliated sister library to PROPER and POPPY, codes developed to do physical optics modeling for primarily space-based systems.
 Prysm has a more restrictive capability in that domain, notably lacking multi-plane diffraction propagation, but also offers a broader set of features.

 .. contents::